Monodie: Background

-The Monodie was composed in 1963 at the request of Jean Bonfils, who was Messiaen's assistant at the church of the Sainte-Trinité, Paris, where he was the main organist.
-It was written for Bonfils's and Noémie Pierrot's organ method book entitled Nouvelle méthode de clavier.
-Messiaen presumably didn't have his own organ at the Trinité because of a major refurbishment.
+The Monodie was composed in 1963 at the request of Jean Bonfils, who was Messiaen's assistant at the church of the Sainte Trinité, Paris, where he was the main organist.
+Its holograph manuscript states it was written 'for harmonium'.

+It was written for Bonfils' and Noémie Pierrot's organ method book, Nouvelle méthode de clavier.
+Messiaen presumably did not have his own organ at La Trinité because of a major refurbishment, therefore being relegated to the choir organ.
 It was then published as a part of that book in 1963 by the Schola Cantorum.
 Musicologist Nigel Simeone alleges that Messiaen could have composed the Monodie as a part of a sight-reading examination at the Schola Cantorum.

 The piece was later republished posthumously by Éditions Alphonse Leduc in 1997, as most other short works that were lost, forgotten, or never intended for publication.
-It was formally premiered on May 19, 1998, at Westminster Cathedral, in London, with Gillian Weir at the organ.
+It was formally premièred on May 19, 1998, at Westminster Cathedral, in London, with Gillian Weir at the organ, although this was certainly not the first time it was ever played.

 Structure

+According to its score, the Monodie has a total duration of 6 minutes and a total of 17 bars of variable length.
+However, if the length and tempo are strictly followed, it would last under three minutes.